totem-tech/documentation/crowdsale-docs/regulation.md

 However users of third-party exchanges should be aware that the spot price (or market price) is completely disconnected from the deterministicly calculated price in the Totem Live Accounting Network, and therefore users must consider and are entirely responsible for impairment risks when selling or buying on after-market exchanges.

-The value of the TOTEM allocated either by the Faucet or the Crowdsale is in accordance with the valuation algorithm.
+The value of the TOTEM allocated either by the Faucet or the Crowdfunding is in accordance with the valuation algorithm.
 At the time of the network start, this value was equivalent to around 0.18 USD at a time of allocation or 16181 TOTEM.

 This amount is sufficient for micro-business to conduct accounting operations and business activities in the Totem Live Accounting Application essentially for free for a meaningful period of time without requiring an investment of fiat or cryptocurrency funds.

 In the case of a requested to replenish TOTEM, the Faucet allocated the funds unconditionally and for free although this will partially change in future as outlined here.

-Whilst the Tokens have been distributed by the Faucet prior to the Crowdsale, the entire remaining balances held by the Founders will be transferred to the Live Accounting Association, an independent non-profit organisation based in Switzerland.
+Whilst the Tokens have been distributed by the Faucet prior to the Crowdfunding, the entire remaining balances held by the Founders will be transferred to the Live Accounting Association, an independent non-profit organisation based in Switzerland.
 This will be carried out with one-off network reset which will not penalise other existing holders.

-The Crowdsale will be administered by the Live Accounting Association, and the basis of the allocation will be that the TOTEM Tokens will be distributed as a measure of the contribution as a donation to the Association and not to the Founders.
+The Crowdfunding will be administered by the Live Accounting Association, and the basis of the allocation will be that the TOTEM Tokens will be distributed as a measure of the contribution as a donation to the Association and not to the Founders.
 The donation does not constitute or confer membership of the Association, which can be obtained seperately.

 The Live Accounting Association will set aside money received as a donation to enable the purpose of the Association.

 > The purpose of the Live Accounting Association is to provide funding for the development of the Live Accounting Network.
 Any developer - not just the Founders of Totem Accounting - can apply for grants from the Association for work that carries out the purpose of the Association.

-* Founders will not receive an allocation of TOTEM from the Crowdsale.
+* Founders will not receive an allocation of TOTEM from the Crowdfunding.
 * In future all balances will be transferred to Totem Live Accounting MainNet at a minimum of 1:1 ratio of allocation.

 #### Howey Test 1 Conclusion

-The first test is unlikely to be satified as Totem Transactions (ticker symbol: TOTEM) were distributed on an already live network via an already live application, for free and for a significant period of time prior the Crowdsale.
+The first test is unlikely to be satified as Totem Transactions (ticker symbol: TOTEM) were distributed on an already live network via an already live application, for free and for a significant period of time prior the Crowdfunding.

 Therefore on this point the Token does not qualify as a Security.
 Consideration must still be given to the other tests.